 Chemistry at Rice is where innovation meets collaboration.
 Two Nobel laureates, dominance in the field of nanoscale science and technology, and significant contributions to both bioscience and materials science have propelled Rice University’s Department of Chemistry to unparalleled status over the past two decades.

-Chemistry is central to many modern scientific disciplines—biochemistry, materials, multiple areas of engineering—and is a leading department within Natural Sciences in its level of research support.
-Since Chemistry holds a unique position in science and technology, we have been the nucleus of collaboration across departments and schools.
-The department is making fundamental contributions to the biological sciences, which are exploding with the opportunity to impact human health.
-We have also been the leader in establishing shared facilities through the Shared Equipment Authority by providing space and personnel to this endeavor.
+Chemistry is central to many modern scientific disciplines—biochemistry, materials, multiple areas of engineering—and our Department is a leader within Natural Sciences in our level of research support.
+Since Chemistry holds a unique position in science and technology, we have been the nucleus of collaboration across departments and schools, for example, the Department is making fundamental contributions to the biological sciences, which are exploding with the opportunity to impact human health.
+We have also been the leader in establishing shared facilities through the Shared Equipment Authority by providing space and personnel for this endeavor.

-The Chemistry graduate program is ranked number 28 nationally by U.S. News & World Report in 2008.
-Multiple surveys, such as Small Times, rank Rice in the top 10 in many areas of nanoscale science, and our future leadership in this arena requires a strong and entrepreneurial faculty.
-The department has the potential to move into the top 20 nationally if we continue to create state-of-the-art space, to recruit outstanding graduate and post-doctoral students and to enhance our undergraduate program.
+The Chemistry graduate program was ranked number 33 nationally by the U.S. News & World Report in 2014.
+The Department has the potential to move into the top 20 nationally if we continue to create state-of-the-art space, to recruit outstanding graduate and post-doctoral students and to enhance our undergraduate program.

-Chemistry has selected four primary areas for its future focus - nanochemistry, materials, biological and theoretical chemistry.
-The contributions from chemistry to these disciplines have been growing in prominence.
+Our Department has selected four primary areas for its future focus - nanochemistry, materials, biological and theoretical chemistry.
+The contributions from Rice Chemistry to these disciplines have been growing in prominence.
 Other schools have also recognized the importance of these domains to the future of chemistry as an enterprise, demonstrating that this selection was visionary when it was first made over 10 years ago.

-- To conduct cutting-edge research into key areas of chemistry, and to provide a world-class education to undergraduate and graduate students, targeted at forming future leaders responsible for scientific discovery, education, application and policy
+- To conduct cutting-edge research into key areas of chemistry, and to provide a world-class education to undergraduate and graduate students that is targeted at forming future leaders responsible for scientific discovery, education, application and policy.